The Fact Sheet for this segment needs a little editing…

 Buy the ingredients for Grandad’s lawn sand at any hardware store or garden centre.
 The ingredients include: dry washed sand, sulphate of potash (crystals) and iron sulphate (crystals).
 You can substitute the sulphate of potash with sulphate of ammonia.

-It’s essential that the sulphate of ammonia, sulphate of potash and iron sulphate are bought in crystalline – eg powdered – not granular form.
+It’s essential that the sulphate of ammonia, sulphate of potash and iron sulphate are used in powdered form, not the granular form.
 Why?
 Because crystals coat the weed leaves.
-Granules just harmlessly roll off the foliage – a waste of time and money.
+Granules harmlessly roll off the foliage – a waste of time and money.